-Many smartphone users would love to make a short film but freeze at this point.
-OK I have some cool clips, I captured by cat on film.
+Many smartphone users would love to make a short film but freeze after taking a few clips.
+They tell me that they have some cool clips, captured on their smartphone.
+What do they do?

 I created this sample movie to show you that an idea does not need to be elaborate or long to tell a fun story.